daddel80/notepadpp-multireplace/README.md

 | `set(LINE+5)`                        | "10"                                |

 #### **cond(condition, trueVal, \[falseVal\])**
 Implements if-then-else logic, or if-then if falseVal is omitted.
-Evaluates the condition and pushes the corresponding value (trueVal or falseVal) to the Replace String.
+Evates the condition and pushes the corresponding value (trueVal or falseVal) to the Replace String.

 | Example                                                      | Result (assuming LINE = 5)            |
 |--------------------------------------------------------------|---------------------------------------|